sean-chester/sean-chester.github.io/students.md

  * [Aaditya Mukherjee](https://www.linkedin.com/in/aaditya-mukherjee-a408b7214), University of Victoria, 2022-
  * [Nazanin Shamshiri](https://www.linkedin.com/in/nazanin-shamshiri-52a581212/), University of Victoria, 2021- (with Dr. Charles Perin)

+(Wenfei Yu scheduled to start in January 2024)

 #### Undergraduate Scholars (Honour's and Awards Only)